 Master entrance requirements

 - Proof of a Bachelor’s degree in the form of either completion of JGU’s Bachelor’s degree in Comparative Studies/European Literature, a Bachelor’s degree from another university in General and Comparative Literature (Comparative Studies), a Bachelor’s degree with a major in foreign language philology or a Bachelor’s degree in philology of literature in two different languages.
-The degree must be completed with a minimum grade of good (= 2.5).

 - In addition to mastering German, the ability to read in English and another Romance, Slavic or Scandinavian language is a requirement; in individual cases, other literary languages may be approved.
 Unless proven otherwise (e.g. by completing a previous Bachelor’s degree program), the applicant’s reading ability will be examined by two translation examinations in the first semester.
 If the applicant cannot provide proof of reading ability, it must be repeated within six weeks; otherwise, they will not be admitted to the second semester.